-Our proposal was Fast Pass, a learning tool designed to teach and train students to learn better, by modeling, scaffolding and facilitating the use of effective learning strategies.
-The solution focuses on teaching students "how they should use the learning strategies", as well as "why should use them".
+Fast Pass teaches and trains students to learn better and faster, by modeling, scaffolding and facilitating the use of effective learning strategies.
+The solution focuses on teaching students "how they should use the learning strategies" and "why they should use them".

 When students use Fast Pass for the first time, it will ask them a set questions to identify their learning problems.
 Then, Fast Pass will recommend the most effective learning strategy to their learning problems.

 2. Explicit Instruction

 Fast Pass will explicitly explain the benefits and outcomes of each learning strategy to let students understand the value of the learning activities and how they fit in the learning path.

 3. Learn by doing

 Fast Pass can help students perfect the strategy by providing practice opportunities in the context of content area instruction, so students can learn it by practicing.